YTread Logo

 richard bacon opens up in a moving interview about caroline flack and online trolling...

-When you hear a story like Caroline's, your first thought is, well, there's a vulnerable human being who needs help, and that's how I think we should all react to those stories that whether you knew her or not, and especially if you did employ her what you're dealing with is someone vulnerable who needs help so as you start sh could be a cause for concern and even if you can't empathize with the accusations you can sympathize and and and be careful it's accusations in number if the accusations anyway be careful she's famous be careful she's going to be attacked by trolls and just keep in mind she's fragile and i think if we could it's about empathy isn't it in a way? and it's about if we could stop treating stories like they're funny, if we can stop judging and hoarding things we don't do.
+When you hear a story like Caroline's, your first thought is, well, there's a vulnerable human being who needs help and stuff.
+That's how I think we should all react to those stories that, whether you knew her or not, and especially if you employed her, what you're dealing with is someone vulnerable who needs help, so while the starting point should be be one of concern and even if you can't empathize with the accusations, you can sympathize and and and keep in mind that they are accusations in number, whether they are accusations anyway, be careful that she is famous, be careful that the trolls will attack her and just keep in mind that it's fragile and and I think if we could, it's about empathy, isn't it in a way?

 richard bacon opens up in a moving interview about caroline flack and online trolling

-I really understand I think if we stop and help vulnerable humans we will all be in a better place I remember the early days in the training course actually of my career I I One of the questions I asked one of the teachers in the course was why the local news in particular is obsessed with traffic accidents and said it's the jungle it's that I'm in the tree safe watching the traffic accident happen I would like to know that the traffic accident has happened not like - but when I listen to it I feel more confident because it hasn't happened to me and I wonder if there's some kind of version of that when we see those particular famous people in trouble we think oh for a moment I'm the right one I'm better and also because they are famous, it's, it's, it's a weird relationship that now they've been shot down because they were famous and they had what you imagine is some kind of golden existence and now they've fallen flat on their face and therefore just there's an instinct to hoard it and definitely find it entertaining and like I say I never want to sound better than anybody but I'm applying my experience okay okay sure but I'm trying to apply my experience from that documentary but also having heard painful stories in places like hey and me she was obviously vulnerable and me i dont know what happened to ITV for example i have no idea what the response was but i hope she sure understands why you suspend someone from tv, but I just hope they offered help, you may not have received help.
+It's about stopping treating stories like they're fun, if we can stop judging and piling on things we don't really understand.
+I think if we stop and help vulnerable humans, we will all be in a better place.
+I remember in the early days of my career training course.
+One of the questions I asked one of the course teachers was why? news local news in particular obsessed with traffic accidents and said it's the jungle, I'm safe in the tree watching the traffic accident happen.
+I would like to know that the car accident has happened hasn't it, but when I hear it I feel safer because it hasn't happened to me and I wonder if there is some kind of version of that when we see famous people in particular in trouble we think ah for a moment I am the righteous one, I am better and also because they are famous, it is a strange relationship that now they have collapsed because they were famous and they had what you imagine is a kind of golden existence and now they have fallen on their faces and therefore , over there.

 richard bacon opens up in a moving interview about caroline flack and online trolling

-I don't know enough about it but I just hope she was treated as a vulnerable person, well the ITV and LA statement speaks violent. about her in a very clear term hmm so hopefully it reflected on what they could have done everything correctly. is there any because we're talking at this hour about how we control what seems to be an uncontrollable beast, you know, the internet,
+She may not have received help.
+I don't know enough about it, but I just hope they treat her well as a vulnerable person. they the ITV and Los Angeles statement speaks violently about her in very dear terms um so hopefully that's reflected in what they may have done everything correctly.
+I just don't have the information, but you do see some trying to say yes and To go back to your documentary about trolling, was there any?
+Because we're talking this hour about how we control what seems to be an uncontrollable beast.
+You already know the Internet,

 online

-Oh yeah, so that was bad enough, I guess even before social media came along, but it's a different world now, isn't it much worse?
-I was here I guess I won't tell you and I was falsely fired when we weren't so I found that very heartbreaking actually well it's because it's also about what's hard I think when reporting facts about you that you know they are not true and it is very difficult to correct them, isn't it?
-Yeah, and you have to be resilient in front of them and when that happened to me for the first and only time, it really did happen to me in a meaningful way.
+Oh yeah, that was pretty bad, I guess. even before social media came along, but it's a different world now, isn't it much worse than it would have been here?
+I guess I won't tell you and I was falsely fired when we weren't so I found it very heartbreaking. actually well, it's because it's also about what's difficult, I think it's when facts are reported about you that you know aren't true and it's very difficult to correct them, isn't it?
+Yes, and you have to be tough in the face. of those and when that happened to me for the first and only time that it really happened to me in a significant way, I was resilient in the sense that I still knew how to defend myself, but I felt devastated by it, yeah, and and, and I think you know and Yeah. you really take that as an example, it's relatively, it was a tiny thing compared to Caroline and a lot of other stories and yeah, and yet you know from that experience how devastating it was and you actually imagine that that was magnified and had power, yeah .

-I think it all comes down to empathy.
-I think I think I think it's just that. that word is the heart of all these discussions one thing i learned from that documentary is that bullying in our follows kids home so if you get bullied at school you go to your room to your room and turn on facebook and bullying continues before computers and bullying social media just having bullying just happened it's good to read someone closes the door and goes home and now you can't and and i think on all levels yes we are talking about trolling yes we are talking about CPS if we're talking about reporting if we're talking about bullying following kids home in some way it's about empathy and it's about understanding in some way that occasionally we need to take a moment Pause and reflect and think about the people as vulnerable human beings going through internal turmoil and just making sure we're not making things unnecessarily and unfairly worse and gross them and brutal a good word words is the right word
+Maybe it's as valid a conversation in that area as it is in that of celebrities, right?
+I think it all comes back to empathy.
+I think I think I think it's just that that word is the heart of all these discussions.
+One thing I learned from that documentary is that bullying in our home follows the kids at home, so if you get bullied at school, you go to your room, turn on Facebook and the bullying continues before computers and social media, They only harass you. after the harassment has just happened, it's good to read that someone closes the door and goes home and now they can't and I think on every level, if we're talking about trolling, if we're talking about CPS, if we're talking about report, yes We're talking about bullying following kids home in some ways, it's about empathy and in some ways it's about understanding that occasionally we need to take a moment and pause and reflect and think about people as beings. vulnerable humans going through inner turmoil and just making sure we don't make things unnecessarily and unfairly and brutally worse a good word words is the right word

 If you have any copyright issue, please Contact